 When is the best time to renew car insurance?

-There is no definitive answer to this, although most agree that renewing early can save you a lot of money.
+There is no definitive answer to this.
+However, most agree that renewing before the last minute can save you a lot of money.

-Another thing to consider is that, rather than just automatically renewing with your existing provider, have a look around to see if someone else can offer you the same policy terms for a lower premium.
+What we definitely wouldn’t recommend is to automatically renew with your existing provider.
+Always have a look around and compare quotes to see if someone else can offer you the same (or better) policy terms for a lower premium.
 Even if you’d rather stay with your insurer, you can use this information to negotiate a better deal.

 How do you know when to renew your car insurance?

-Your insurance company will likely email you with a reminder that you need to renew your policy a few weeks before its expiry date.
+Your insurance company will post and/or email you a reminder that you need to renew your policy a few weeks before its expiry date.

 If you are enrolled onto auto-renewal, you will get a notice saying your policy will renew on the stated date and the new rate of your premium.

 In many cases, you will be enrolled onto the insurance company’s auto-renewal programme when you first take out your cover.
-This means your policy will continue with the same conditions as before, rather than expire on the date stated in your policy documents.
+This means your policy will continue with the same conditions as before.
+It won’t expire on the date stated in your policy documents.

-It’s best to opt out of this or switch it off before the end of your policy term, as you’ll often end up paying more for your policy if it renews automatically.
+It’s best to opt out of this or switch it off before the end of your policy term.
+You’ll often end up paying more for your policy if it renews automatically.

 How to renew your car insurance